-Glennie Communications, Social Film Drama and Omni Productions collaborated to create a film for training people in domestic abuse charities and frontline services to more easily recognise and support people suffering from domestic abuse.
+Social Film Drama and Omni Productions collaborated to create a Domestic violence training film for those working in domestic abuse charities and frontline services to more easily recognise and support people suffering from domestic abuse.

 Leaving tells the story of Helen (Kierston Wareing, BAFTA Best Actress Nominee – Ken Loache’s It’s a Free World) and her attempt to break free from her violent husband Jim (Johnny Harris, Paul Andrew Williams’ London To Brighton).
 It offers a glimpse into the long and arduous process of safely leaving an abusive relationship, as well as confronting the deep-rooted social misconception that those living with domestic violence ‘should just walk away’.